grm34/Hyprwwland/README.md

 ## What else

 - Workspace manager that makes it easy to see the status of occupied spaces.
-- Real-time monitoring of processor, temp, RAM and disk usage.
+- Real-time monitoring of processor, memory, sensors and disk usage.
 - Application launcher dock which can be used for favorite applications.
 - Display of pending updates with the possibility to update in one click.
 - Quick access to volume and screen brightness controls.